richardkorneisel/intro-to-python/readme.md

 Everything in Python is an **object**.
 * By "object" we mean that everything has its own set of properties and methods
 * Not a new concept.
 Some data types in JavaScript had their own properties and methods (e.g., `string.length`)
-* You will learn more about this when you dive into Python OOP next week
+* You will learn more about this when you dive into Python OOP later today

 ### Numbers